Friday, March 14, 2025

 readings by:

-Jorge Etcheverry Arcaya (Ottawa)lovingly hosted by rob mclennan
+Jorge Etcheverry Arcaya (Ottawa)

 Rob Manery (Vancouver)